Pancuronium bromide: Medical

+Euthanasia

 In Belgium and the Netherlands, pancuronium is recommended in the protocol for euthanasia.
 After administering sodium thiopental to induce coma, pancuronium is delivered in order to stop breathing.

-Uses in execution
+Execution

 Procedure

 Pancuronium is also used as one component of a lethal injection in administration of the death penalty in some parts of the United States.

 Controversy

 Like all non-depolarising muscle relaxants, pancuronium has no effect on level of consciousness.
 Therefore, if the anaesthetic used is insufficient, the individual may be awake but unable to cry out or move due to the effect of the pancuronium.
 There have been several civil lawsuits alleging similar failures of adequate anaesthesia during general surgical procedures.
 These have been largely due to improper or insufficient dosages of anaesthetic in concert with normal dosages of muscle relaxants such as pancuronium.

 In 2007, Michael Munro, a Scottish neonatologist at Aberdeen Maternity Hospital, was cleared of malpractice by the General Medical Council Fitness to Practice panel after giving 23 times the standard dose of pancuronium to two dying neonates.
 Terminally ill, both dying babies were suffering from agonal gasping and violent body spasms, which was highly distressing for the parents to witness.
 Munro then administered pancuronium to the babies after advising the parents that this would ease their suffering and could also hasten death.
 It was on record that neither of the children's parents were unhappy with Munro's treatment.

 Amnesty International has objected to its use in lethal injections on the grounds that it "may mask the condemned prisoner's suffering during the execution," thereby leading observers to conclude that lethal injection is painless, or less cruel than other forms of execution.